Applied AI

 Trade-offs and Decision Boundaries

-Architectural decisions involve balancing speed, accuracy, governance, and cost.
-Important trade-offs include:
+Architectural decisions balance speed, accuracy, governance, and cost.
+Notable trade-offs include:

-• Centralized versus distributed processing: central pipelines offer simplicity and stronger visibility but can become bottlenecks; distributed agents improve scalability but require stronger coordination.
+• Centralized versus distributed processing: central pipelines offer visibility but can bottleneck; distributed agents improve scalability with stronger coordination needs.

-• Transparency versus performance: transparent, interpretable agent reasoning supports auditability but may constrain optimization; leverage explainability aids and policy-based controls to maintain trust.
+• Transparency versus performance: interpretable agent reasoning supports auditability but may constrain optimization; use explainability aids and policy controls to maintain trust.

 • Automation level versus controllability: higher automation reduces toil but requires robust containment and override mechanisms for safety.